metamorph-inc/openmeta-mms/docs/source/reference_modeling/components/components.rst

 Component References
 ~~~~~~~~~~~~~~~~~~~~

-Components can be added to CAs and DCs as references.
+The most common modeling paradigm in OpenMETA projects is to create or import
+OpenMETA Components and to use *references* of those components in the Component
+Assemblies and Design Containers used to express your design.
 This allows us to use the exact same component in multiple places.
 Without references, it would be necessary to update the component everywhere
 it is used when a change was made to its definition.
+Although components can also exist directly within *Component Assemblies* and
-We recommend keeping all the components in the project confined to
+*Design Containers*, we recommend keeping all the components in the project
-Components Folders and using components references everywhere that component is
+confined to *Components Folders* and using component references everywhere
-used.
+components are used.
-This reduces the size of model?

 Instantiation
 ~~~~~~~~~~~~~